Brewery Business Plan Template

 Business Model Overview

 Our business model will center around direct-to-consumer sales through a taproom, online orders for local deliveries, and distribution partnerships with local bars and restaurants.
+Casual venues such as a dive bar are ideal accounts for a rotating keg program.
 We will also explore hosting events and brewery tours to enhance customer engagement.
+Partnering with a local wine tour business can bring a ready audience of drinks tourists to those events.

 SWOT Analysis